oxheadalpha/smart-contracts/multi_asset/multi_asset.md

 ## Multi-asset contract overview

-**Token type** is a specific token represented by its ID.
-Non-fungible tokens can be represented as ID ranges. **Owner** - Tezos address which can hold tokens.
+**Token type** - a specific token represented by its ID.
+Non-fungible tokens can be represented as ID ranges.

+**Owner** - Tezos address which can hold tokens.

 **Operator** - Tezos address which initiates token transfer operation.
 **Operator** MUST be approved to manage all tokens held by the owner to make a transfer from the owner account.